About our Practice

 Urgent: For life-threatening emergencies, dial 111.
-If you are acutely unwell please ring the surgery and ask to speak to the nurse who will make arrangements.
+If you are acutely unwell please ring the surgery and ask to speak to the nurse, who can assist with making arrangements.

 Waiting Times and Delays: We make every effort to run to time but on occasions unexpected emergencies or a consultation running over time will cause delays.